futureversecom/sylo-ethereum-contracts/README.md

 ## Developing

-Development uses [Truffle](https://www.trufflesuite.com/truffle) for development environment.
+This project employs [Hardhat](https://hardhat.org/getting-started/) for development and testing.

 ### Setup